elviskirwasamoei/Tableau/README.md

 This visualization answers:

 Which cities generate the most sales in selected regions?

 How do states compare within each region?

 Which region dominates in sales performance (among the selected three)?

+**Insights**

+From this setup, you can easily identify:

+1. Regional Performance Focus
+Only South, Southeast, West are analyzed
+👉 Likely these are:
+Top-performing regions
+Or regions of business interest